 Overtime law mandates that employers pay at least 1.5 times an employee's regular rate of pay for all hours worked in excess of 40 in any workweek.
 There is almost no exception for hourly-paid employees.
 That means, if you make $15.00 per hour, you should receive $22.50 per hour for overtime hours.

 If you are an hourly employee and you do not receive at least 1.5 times your regular pay rate for your overtime hours, there's a good chance your employer is not complying with federal and Texas overtime law.5.
 The "Unauthorized Overtime" Myth

 If your employer has ever deleted hours from your timesheets or refused to pay you overtime pay because it was not pre-approved, you're probably a victim of the Unauthorized Overtime Myth.

 Texas overtime law requires employers to pay employees for all hours worked in excess of 40 per workweek if the employer knew or reasonably should have known the employee worked overtime.
-This means that, under overtime law, most employees should receive overtime pay even if their employer maintains a policy prohibiting overtime work without prior approval and the employee did not receive authorization.
+This means that, under overtime law, most employees should receive overtime pay even if their employer maintains a policy prohibiting overtime work without prior approval and the employee did not receive authorization.6.
+Stealing Time.

 Many employers tell their employees that they are not entitled to overtime pay because they are a commissioned employee.
 But if your job does not require regular travel away from your employer's workplace, there's a strong chance that you are a victim of the "Commissioned Employee" Myth.
 This is true whether you receive a commission as the sole source of your compensation or in addition to a guaranteed salary, draw, or hourly rate.
 For this reason, many employees who perform inside sales, recruiting, and business development work, and whose jobs do not regularly require them to travel, generally are entitled to overtime pay.